 185 fragments and quartz grains, remained intact.
 In a few cases, the cracks crossed larger, elongated mica grains producing intergranular cracks or grain bending (Fig. 4(c),(d)).
-Locally, multiple dilatant cracks formed an anastomosing network with lens-shaped islands with widths up to 50 µm (Fig. 5(a),(b)).
-The foliation within these islands, which is indicated by the shape preferred orientation (SPO) of elongated grains and pores, bended at the edges towards the crack.
+Locally, multiple dilatant cracks formed an anastomosing network with lens-shaped microlithons of up to 50 µm width (Fig. 5(a),(b)).
+The foliation within these microlithons, which is indicated by the shape preferred orientation (SPO) of elongated grains and pores, bended at the edges towards the crack.
 Some of these deformation structures showed less dilatancy, mostly ductile deformation and a more pronounced shear component (Fig. 5(c)).
 Here, the

 SPO of non-clay minerals and clay aggregates was oblique with respect to the bedding and curved according to the shear sense of the micro-crack.
 Additionally, thin mica grains were bent according to the shear sense or intersected by a crack.

-Apart from the micro-cracks and small strain regions, elongated deformation bands of variable widths up to tens of µm thickness and different deformation intensities could be observed.
+Apart from the micro-cracks and small strain regions, elongated deformation bands of variable widths up to tens of µm thickness and different deformation intensities were observed.
 In these zones, structural deformation included a variety of brittle and ductile deformation markers: Disintegrated framboidal pyrite aggregates, broken and fragmented or flattened fossil shells, broken calcite and silica grains, inter- and transgranular fractures, bend and broken mica grains, delamination of clay aggregates and a change of foliation indicated by a rotated SPO of clay aggregates (Fig. 6).
 In the latter case, the orientation of SPO has rotated by up to 35° leading to a parallel alignment with the elongated deformation zone and, hence, the shear movement.

-The deformation bands indicated zones of increased porosity and were usually located in vicinity of the larger macro-fractures.
+The deformation bands indicated zones of increased porosity (cf. so-called “dilation bands” by Du Bernard et al, 2002) and were usually located in vicinity of the larger macro-fractures shown in Fig. 3.
 Sometimes narrower bands formed around large, angular and preserved matrix fragments with sizes up to 20 µm.
 The structure within these bands showed varying deformation intensities.
-The characteristic microstructure presented a zone where individual grains were separated from the surrounding clay matrix often indicated by porous rims, and clay aggregates as well as pores showed a random distribution resulting in a loss of SPO (Fig.7).
-These zones with widths of up to 50 µm hosted a variety of deformation markers and showed an increased porosity by rims around larger quartz grains, by the break-up and disintegration of clay particles forming raddle reef pores (Fig. 7(a),(b)) and by the disaggregation of collapsed fossil fragments and pyrite aggregates (Fig.7(c)).
+Its characteristic microstructure shows individual grains separated from the surrounding wall rock, often indicated by porous rims, and clay aggregates as well as pores with a random distribution and a loss of SPO (Fig.7).
+These bands with widths of up to 50 µm hosted a variety of deformation markers and showed an increased porosity by rims around larger quartz grains, by the break-up and disintegration of clay particles forming raddle reef pores (Fig. 7(a),(b)) and by the disaggregation of collapsed fossil fragments and pyrite aggregates (Fig.7(c)).
 Additionally, they presented intra- and intergranular cracks, kinking of mica grains or a curved foliation expressed by the rotation of SPO of clay aggregates and elongated pores.
 The transition between the deformed and undeformed zone appeared as a sharp boundary.

 3.3 Pore size analysis

 Qualitative observations of increased porosity within the deformation bands were verified by statistical pore size analysis.
-Figure 8 shows cumulative pore size distributions derived from binary, segmented SE2-images within and outside of the deformation zone for two different subsamples.
-Cumulative porosity values in the undeformed zones were 2.84 and 4.07 % for subareas from subsamples SS#2 (Fig.8(a)) and SS#8 (Fig.8(b)) and for the deformed zones two subareas for each subsample yielded porosities of 16.13 and 21.16 %, and 8.79 % and 9.84%, respectively.
+Figure 8 shows cumulative pore size distributions derived from binarised, segmented SE2-images within and outside of the deformation zone for two different subsamples.
+Cumulative visible porosity in the undeformed zones were 2.84 and 4.07 % for subareas from subsamples SS#2 (Fig.8(a)) and SS#8 (Fig.8(b)) and for the deformed zones two subareas for each subsample yielded porosities of 16.13 and 21.16 %, and 8.79 % and 9.84%, respectively.
 Furthermore, undeformed zones are characterised by a larger portion of smaller pores, i.e.  0.006 m2, and a minor portion of larger pores, i.e.  0.02 m2, compared to the deformed zones.

 4 Discussion